JeannotM/DynamicDifficulty/README.md

 /Affinity playergui
 perm: affinity.playergui
-Allows you to change all player settings in a chestGUI
+Allows you to change all player settings in a chestGUI.

+/Affinity help
+perm: affinity.help
+Sends all the commands in DD to the player.
 ```
 ## Plugin Support
 #### PlaceholderAPI [[Link](https://www.spigotmc.org/resources/placeholderapi.6245/)]